sheasyve/SmallTimer/README.md

-# Simple Countdown Timer for Windows and Linux.
+# Simple Countdown Timer for Linux and Windows.

 This is a simple countdown timer built with Python and Tkinter.